Where to complain about human rights violation

 Communication needs to be submitted in one of the UN official languages (English, French, Spanish, Chinese, Russian or Arabic).
 There is no stipulated time limit within which to bring a claim, but very long delays in bringing the claim may lessen the credibility of the claim.
 It is usually appropriate, however, to submit a complaint as soon as possible, after having exhausted all available domestic remedies.
 A claim should be in writing, duly signed and provide basic personal information – name, nationality and date of birth – and specify the State Party against which your complaint is directed.
 If the claim is brought on behalf of another person, you should provide a proof of their consent, as noted above, or state clearly why such consent cannot be provided.
 All the facts on which your claim is based should be set out in chronological order.
 The claimant should also detail the steps taken to exhaust the remedies available in the country and state whether he/she submitted a case to another mechanisms of international investigation or settlement (in the case when the complaint was investigated by another international body, particular committee can decline the complaint).
 Lastly, claimant should explain how the outlined facts constitute a violation of the treaty in question.
 It is helpful, though not strictly necessary, to identify the articles of the treaty that have allegedly been violated.

 Complaint procedure is regulated in particular Treaties and in detail in the Rules of Procedure of the Treaty Bodies.
 After submission of the complaint, the Treaty Body decides whether there has been any violation of the law and proposes next steps to be undertaken by the State concerned.
 Decisions of these committees, unlike judgements of European Court for Human Rights in Strasbourg, are not judicial decisions.
 Opinions of the committees are recommendations for member states.
 The Ministry of Foreign Affaires of the Slovak Republic submits year reports on the state of individual communications to the Government of the Slovak Republic.
-The last report is available at Documents of the Government of the SR.
+The last report is available at Documents of the Government of the Slovak Republic

 For more information about the individual complaints mechanism within UN system: United Nations Human Rights.